More than 3,000 migrants crossed Channel in busiest fortnight so far this year

 It comes as Prime Minister Sir Keir Starmer is set to sign new agreements to intercept criminal gangs smuggling migrants through the Western Balkans as part of efforts to bring down small boat crossings.

-Sir Keir will announce the deals to boost intelligence sharing, expertise and co-operation with Serbia, North Macedonia and Kosovo at a meeting of the European Political Community in Budapest, Hungary, on Thursday.
+Sir Keir announced the deals to boost intelligence sharing, expertise and co-operation with Serbia, North Macedonia and Kosovo at a meeting of the European Political Community in Budapest, Hungary, on Thursday.

+The Prime Minister told broadcasters the agreements were “very important” and that how to work together to take down gangs smuggling people across borders had been a key feature of discussions at the day’s meetings.

+Sir Keir said: “The conversation was about how we then turn those into the operations that we need to intercept the gangs – the groups that are running this, making a huge amount of money all along the routes that they’re using for people smuggling.

+“And I’m absolutely determined that with agreements like this, we can take these gangs down.”

-He is expected to urge European partners to take action to reduce deaths in the Channel during small boat crossings and tell them that lawful, international co-operation will be key to efforts.
+He was expected to urge European partners to take action to reduce deaths in the Channel during small boat crossings and tell them that lawful, international co-operation will be key to efforts.

 Some 307 people made the journey in five boats on Wednesday, taking the provisional total for 2024 to date to 31,842.